 In a bed, you need to sleep, rest or have sex.
 Choose another place in the house to work.
 Otherwise, your brain will associate bed with work and will not be ready to fall asleep.

-As the next step, consider using organic sleeping pills as one of the natural ways to beat insomnia.
+As the next step, consider using organic supplements as one of the natural ways to beat insomnia.

 How to Beat Insomnia Using Natural Supplements

-How to beat insomnia and trouble falling asleep with natural remedies?
+How to beat insomnia with natural remedies?
 Let’s review the options available and find the one that will work best in your case.

 - Magnesium.
 It helps you calm down, relax, and get ready for bed.